-Does the court reporter use Real Time?
-If so, who should be contacted to obtain rough transcripts?
+22. Does the court reporter use Real Time?
+If so, whom should be contacted to obtain rough transcripts?

-If Real Time is needed, or rough drafts are requested, contact Leticia Ornelas, Court Reporter at 244-5039 or Leticia Ornelas@txwd.uscourts.gov.
+If Real Time is needed, or rough drafts are requested, contact Leticia Ornelas, Court Reporter at 244-5039 or Leticia\ Ornelas@txwd.uscourts.gov.

-Does the courtroom have Internet access?
-If so, must arrangements to use the Internet access be made ahead of time?
+23. Does the courtroom have Internet access?
+If so, must arrangements to use Internet access be made ahead of time?

 Yes; attorneys may use the internet during trial if necessary.
-For information on access email TXWD_Judge_Orlando_L_Garcia_Court_Inquiries@txwd.uscourts.gov.
+For information on access email the court via